China Sourcing Agents

 App SDK licensing.
 Most wearable factories provide a white-label companion app (Android + iOS) that you rebrand.
 Confirm you receive: the app source code (or a compiled SDK), the BLE protocol specification (GATT service UUIDs and characteristic formats), and the ability to submit the app to the Google Play Store and Apple App Store under your developer account.

 Health data integration.
 If your app needs to sync watch data into Apple HealthKit or Google Fit, verify that the SDK supports the required HealthKit data types (HKWorkoutType, HKQuantityTypeIdentifierHeartRate, etc.).
 Not all OEM SDKs include this — missing HealthKit integration is a common late-stage discovery that delays App Store submission.
+For a broader guide on wearable device manufacturing in China, including firmware and certification workflows, see our comprehensive resource.

 Engineer-led sourcing No hidden margins 24-hour response